 The cornerstone of AISC Elementary Home Learning is reading.
 Reading is integrated in all homeroom subject areas and supports learning in all areas.
-Therefore, all students should be regularly reading or participating in a reading based activity every night.
-Due to developmental readiness, this will look different for each child, even those within the same class.
+Therefore, all students should be regularly reading or participating in a reading-based activity every night.
+Due to developmental readiness, this will look different for each child-even those within the same class.

-Any other home learning tasks assigned are differentiated and personalised to best support the learning needs of each child.
+Any other home learning tasks assigned are differentiated or personalized to best support the learning needs of each child.
 Some students may require reinforcement tasks to consolidate or extend their learning, and other children may need encouragement to get involved in their neighbourhood or a new sport, cultural or art activity.
+Many students will engage in skills-based math activities, either on paper or on online platforms, to improve computational fluency.